 Many hand and finger injuries require specific rehabilitation and appropriate protection on resumption of sport.
 Joints in this area do not respond well to immobilization and therefore full immobilization should be minimized.

-Decision when to return to play is individualized and depends a variety of factures including health status of individual, participation risk, and external influences.
-Risks of return to play will vary with each sport, and external influences include family, team, legal and financial considerations.
+Decision when to return to play is individualized and depends on a of variety of factors including health status of the individual, participation risk, and external influences.
+Risks of return to play will vary with each sport.
+External influences include family, team, legal and financial considerations.

-Stable phalangeal and metacarpal fractures treated non-operatively may have protected return to play before 4 weeks.43 Whereas, unprotected return is typically between 4 to 8 weeks depending on risks of the sport.
-Imaging should be obtained to ensure adequate healing has occurred before unprotected return to play is allowed.18 Similar guidelines are followed for surgically corrected fractures but risk vs benefit must be considered by the surgeon.
+Stable phalangeal and metacarpal fractures treated non-operatively may have protected return to play before 4 weeks.44 Whereas, unprotected return is typically between 4 to 8 weeks depending on risks of the sport.
+Imaging should be obtained to ensure adequate healing has occurred before unprotected return to play is allowed.19 Similar guidelines are followed for surgically corrected fractures but risk vs. benefit must be considered by the surgeon.
 Acceptable protective devices vary and are determined by each sport’s governing body.

 Exceptions for return to play following fracture include scaphoid fractures.
-Return to play can occur 4 weeks after injury without increased risk of nonunion.44 Typically, between 8 to 12 weeks of immobilization is required before attempting unprotected return to play with nonoperative scaphoid fractures.
-There is a wide variation of 2 to 12 weeks for return to play after surgical fixation of scaphoid fractures.45 This depends on risks related to each individual sport.
+Typically, between 8 to 12 weeks of immobilization is required before attempting unprotected return to play with nonoperative scaphoid fractures.
+Return to play can occur 4 weeks after injury without increased risk of There is a wide variation of 2 to 12 weeks for return to play after surgical fixation of scaphoid fractures.46 This depends on risks related to each individual sport.

 At different disease stages

 Functional rehabilitation requires mobility, stability, sensitivity, and freedom from pain.
 Coordinated management can effectively address these needs during different phases of recovery.
-During the inflammatory phase, edema and pain reduction edema are essential.
+During the inflammatory phase, edema and pain reduction are essential.
 Control of edema can be achieved through splinting, compression, ice, elevation, and electrotherapeutic modalities.
 In the regenerative phase, there is a proliferation of scar tissue.
 Therapists can use supportive splints and active exercises to maintain range of motion.
-In the remodeling phase, dynamic and serial splints, as well as active assist exercises in addition to heat, stretching, and electrotherapeutic modalities are employed.18, 21, 46
+In the remodeling phase, dynamic and serial splints, as well as active assist exercises can be of benefit.
+Additionally, heat, stretching, and electrotherapeutic modalities are employed.19,22,48

 Coordination of care

 Patients with occupational and sports injuries often require input from various disciplines (medical, therapy, training and psychological intervention) to achieve optimal outcomes.
-Communication and sharing of information among all participants concerned with a patient’s care achieve safer and more effective care.
-47, 48
+Communication and sharing of information among all participants concerned with a patient’s care achieve safer and more effective care.49,52

 Patient & family education

-The patient and the social support network (family, friends, significant others) should play a part in the multi-disciplinary approach to helping achieve the goals and needs of the patient.
-47
+The patient and the social support network (family, friends, significant others) should play a part in the multi-disciplinary approach to helping achieve the goals and needs of the patient.49

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Recently the injection of steroids and anesthetic agents into and around cartilaginous structures has been called into question.
 There is some evidence to suggest that these agents are causing cartilage and tendon damage especially with repeated injections.
-Their use is being called into question especially with the rise of orthobiologics.
-51
+Their use is being called into question especially with the rise of orthobiologics.56 With regards to large joints, there is evidence for and against the use of repeated corticosteroid injection and emerging but not conclusive evidence for the use of biologics in DJD.

 - Noyes FR, Lindenfeld TN, Marshall MT.
 What Determines an Athletic Injury (Definition)?
 Who Determines an Injury (Occurrence)?
 The American Journal of Sports Medicine.
 1988; 16(1_suppl).